Croptilon divaricatum

 Croptilon divaricatum, called the slender scratchdaisy, is a North American species of flowering plants in the tribe Astereae within the family Asteraceae.
 It is native to the southeastern and south-central United States, in the states of Texas, Oklahoma, Arkansas, Louisiana, Mississippi, Alabama, Florida, Georgia, Virginia, and the Carolinas.

 Croptilon divaricatum is an annual or perennial herb sometimes reaching a height of 150 cm (5 feet) and forming a large taproot.
 Each plant produces one or more yellow flower heads, each with up to 30 ray florets and as many as 100 disc florets.

+Distribution and habitat

+C. divaricatum is found in the U.S. Gulf States, occurring in areas that have sandy soil.
+It is found in longleaf pine-wiregrass savannahs turkey oak sand ridges, and along the edges of hillside bogs and hardwood swamps, requiring high light conditions.
+C. divaricatum can also be found in human-disturbed areas, such as fallow fields, roadsides, and orange groves.